History of Photography Timeline: From the Beginning to Now

 Who is the Father of Photography?

 Have you ever wondered who made photography popular?
 Louis Daguerre, the father of photography, introduced the daguerreotype in 1839.
-This was the first practical way to take photos.
-Compared to Niépce’s method, this one was faster and produced clearer images.
-People loved it because they could finally get detailed portraits without sitting still for hours.
+This was the first practical method for taking photos.
+Compared to Niépce’s method, this one was faster and produced more explicit images.
+People loved it because they could finally get detailed portraits without having to sit still for hours.

 What is the Oldest Type of Photography?